- Research article

 According to the risk strata of the patients, the reception of the 23-valent PPV was associated with a lower risk of all IPD for vaccinated subjects in the three risk strata, but vaccination effectiveness only reached statistical significance in risk stratum 1 (adjusted OR: 0.12; 95% CI: 0.03-0.53) and risk stratum 2 (adjusted OR: 0.29; 95% CI: 0.11-0.79).

-Unadjusted and adjusted analyses of vaccination effectiveness against IPD according to age and risk strata of the patients.
+Table 5 shows vaccination histories in case and control subjects, unadjusted and adjusted analysis of vaccination effectiveness against IPD according to age and risk strata of the patients.

 The effectiveness of PPV is controversial.
 Despite numerous studies, contradictory results have been reported and several meta-analyses have been inconclusive to date.
 Excluding earlier trials in younger adults,[21, 22] prospective RCTs have failed to demonstrate a significant protective effect of the vaccination.
 However, several case-control and cohort studies have reported a considerable protective effect (ranging between 40-80%) in preventing IPD in different populations [23–28].